Background pattern

 The other components are:

-• water for injection.
+• water for injectable preparations.

-Appearance of CLINIMIX and contents of the container
+Appearance of CLINIMIX and Container Content

 Before reconstitution, the glucose and amino acid solutions are transparent, colorless, or slightly yellowish.
 After reconstitution, the solution is also transparent, colorless, or slightly yellowish.